All Undergraduate Courses - College of Nursing

 NUR 341.
 Foundations of Pharmacology for Nursing.
 3 credits.
 FA, SP

 NUR 341 provides students with a foundation of pharmacology.
 The course addresses pharmacodynamics and pharmacokinetic properties, therapeutic uses, adverse effects, contraindications, and basic nursing considerations for selected drug classifications.
 This course is designed for students with limited or no clinical experience.
-P: Admission to Accelerated Nursing Program; P or CO: NUR 235, NUR 250.
+P: Admission to Accelerated Bachelor of Science in Nursing program; P or CO: NUR 235, NUR 250.

 NUR 342.
 Care Management Concepts Practicum I. 5 credits.
 FA